Justuks/JavaScript/README.md

 ### but it can be employed in other areas, such as games too.
 ### User stories: 3, 4, 5, 6, 9 covered.

-# Game navigation
+## Game controls

 ![buttons](https://user-images.githubusercontent.com/93588907/153339274-0a2fec2e-1217-40b9-95af-a2db49bdecde.png)

-### Game navigation buttons makes it easy to play the game by calling to action.
+### Game controll buttons makes it easy to play the game by calling to action.
 ### They provide an option to the question, as well as opportunity to jump
 ### to previous or next question, restart the game and finaly to submit.
 ### User stories: 2, 8, 9 covered.

-# Submit message and score counter
+## Submit message and score counter

 ![score](https://user-images.githubusercontent.com/93588907/153340275-e4ff7eaf-ff35-41ca-a43f-87977654cbcc.png)